 Middle East

 Iran media: 'From Washington five conditions, no concessions to Tehran'.
-Netanyahu: "I will talk to Trump today"
+Trump hears Netanyahu, discussed possible resumption of hostilities

 This was reported by the Fars news agency, affiliated with the Iranian Revolutionary Guards.
-Netanyahu: 'Ready for any scenario'
+Trump: nothing will be left of Iran unless it agrees to a deal

 Translated by AI